Stay in the Loop

 Work-life balance

 Some challenges have been joyful, even in a pandemic.
 Four years ago, Corella and company dancer and choreographer Russell Ducker were married.
 (We’ll be seeing Ducker’s choreography in Dance Card later this season.)
 The couple has been together for more than 17 years, with a house in the burbs and a dog.
 Still, Corella is sensitive to navigating the professional part of the relationship in the public eye.
-Sometimes, he said, “I balance it out in the wrong way, because he’s my partner, and sometimes I don’t give him as many opportunities as he deserves, because I don’t want people to feel that I’m [showing] favoritism.”
+Sometimes, he said, “I balance it out in the wrong way because he’s my partner, and sometimes I don’t give him as many opportunities as he deserves because I don’t want people to feel that I’m [showing] favoritism.”
 The company is a low-drama environment these days, he said, with lots of couples among the principal dancers.

 The future of Philadelphia Ballet

-Corella’s new take on Le Corsaire (running October 18-26, 2024 at the Academy of Music) opens the season.
+Corella’s new take on Le Corsaire (running October 18-26, 2024, at the Academy of Music) opens the season.
 It’s a complete revamp of the story that keeps the fun of the fantastical 19th-century ballet but jettisons many of the bits that made us wince (here’s my review of Corella’s 2017 version).
 Lankedem is now arranging a wealthy marriage for his sister Medora, who is smitten with the pirate Conrad.
 So there will still be rollicking pirates and close escapes and swoony duets.
 The faithful servant Ali will doubtless steal Act 2, but no villains will be bowing to Mecca.
 And according to Corella, the new story is easier to follow.

 As for the future, Corella is looking forward to the company’s new building on North Broad.
 It has been on the drawing board since 2007, but changing plans and finances left the space a vacant lot until this year.
 During the pandemic, however, the need for the added space became painfully clear, and construction is now underway.
 And the company is once again putting out feelers for international touring: there’s been interest in Carmen.

 Corella has another hope for the future.
-He has his eye on productions we haven’t seen here, like Onegin, or Manon or The Merry Widow, but he’s having a hard time making that happen.
+He has his eye on productions we haven’t seen here, like Onegin, Manon, or The Merry Widow, but he’s having a hard time making that happen.
 Some are expensive, and the marketing department worries that they are not as well known.
-The company increasingly relies on the classic story ballets to bring in audiences, but much as we love them, we can weary of a constant diet of Cinderella or even Giselle.
-The point of bringing Corella on board was to shake things up, and hopefully the donors—and the audiences—will step up to let him do it again.
+The company increasingly relies on the classic story ballets to bring in audiences, but as much as we love them, we can weary of a constant diet of Cinderella or even Giselle.
+The point of bringing Corella on board was to shake things up, and hopefully, the donors—and the audiences—will step up to let him do it again.

 Sign up for our newsletter